JSpeedie/CSCD58-Final-Project/README.md

 ### Client Interface Commands

 - ls, lists the current directory
 - get <filename>, gets the file from server to client.
-The file obtained will have and appended format of “-out” at the end of the original filename.
 - put <filename>, puts the files from the client to the server.
-The file transferred to the server will have an appended format of “-out”, similar to get.
 - quit, exits the client program

 ## Tests